 Luxord seems to realize just how superficial his role is here.
 While I actually do like the idea of having to fight two Org members in a row, the way it’s being done stinks of formality.
 Even the upcoming fight with Saïx seems to exist more because there has to be a fight than for a reason, even though there are plenty of reasons of the heroes to fight Saïx!
 But more immediately: Luxord had very few opportunities to express himself prior to this final battle.
 That’s why I keep trying to assign Luxord different roles in my head.
 “Oh maybe he could have been an emotionless Organization member.”
 “Oh, maybe he could have been outright replaced by a woman – preferably one with a personality, but at this point the gender imbalance is a problem in-and-of itself and could have been easily patched up if not outright remedied.”
 Luxord’s nice enough, but his character’s so shallow that I don’t really feel like he’s worth keeping, either!

 Luxord explains the gimmick of his battle during the opening camera pans.
 “The first to run out of time is the loser.”
 This causes two “Time” gauges to appear on the GUI.
 The gimmick is hard to explain, but I’ll give it a shot.
-Essentially, you have two health bars during this battle: your normal HP bar and your new Time bar, which you can’t restore by any means and will slowly decrease on its own.
-Luxord, meanwhile, only has the time bar, which takes damage like yours and decreases automatically at (I believe) the same rate as yours as well.
-To damage your opponent’s time bar, you can either hit them as normal, or play the Gambler reaction command “Begin Game.”
+Essentially, you have two health bars during this battle: your normal HP bar and your new Time bar, the latter of which you can’t restore by any means and will slowly decrease on its own.
+Luxord, meanwhile, only has the Time bar, which takes damage like yours and decreases automatically at (I believe) the same rate as yours.
+To damage your opponent’s Time bar, you can either hit them as normal, or play the Gambler reaction command “Begin Game.”
 If you win the game, you’ll lop a chunk of time off Luxord’s Time bar.
-If you lose, not only will you lose a big chunk of time, but Sora will randomly turn into a card or a die.
+If you lose, not only will you lose a big chunk of time, but Sora will randomly turn into either a card or a die.
 Oh, and Luxord opens the fight by immediately turning Sora into a die, just because he’s an asshole.

 After he’s lost enough Time, Luxord takes on a new strategy.
 He merges himself with a card, and mixes himself in with a patch of others.
 You have to use Flip to find him at this point, lest the cards attack you, leaving you open the time and fire traps.
 To me, I find it relatively easy to track Luxord’s card or to pick it out the pack with camera movements, so for me this is simple mechanical texture, but I’m sure there are a few players out there that have trouble keeping up.
 To them, I recommend focusing on the camera this time around – Luxord’s cards are more dangerous if you flip them at random than if you take it slow and steady.